 Romantic cottages for two

-This is one for those who like their hideaways with a touch of the fairytale about them.
-Resembling the legendary tower of Rapunzel, this topsy-turvy tower in Trelissick, has a circular room on each floor linked by a spiral staircase with the kitchen at the top, a sitting room below, and a double bedroom on the first floor.
-Unusually, the bathroom is on the ground floor and is accessed by a separate outside door.
+The Water Tower is a real fairy tale hideaway with a conical roof and circular rooms linked by a spiral staircase.
+The accommodation is laid out to make the most of views over the Trelissick estate with the kitchen at the top, a sitting room below and a double bedroom on the first floor.
+The bathroom is on the ground floor and is accessed by a separate outside door.

 Built into the curtain wall of Compton Castle, The Watch Tower is a fascinating building full of historical character.
 Entered through a large wooden door and with rooms arranged over three floors connected by steep and narrow stairs, the Watch Tower has been carefully converted into a comfortable retreat.

 Surrounded by the rugged charm of the rolling Northumberland countryside near to Hadrian’s Wall, this cosy one-storey cottage dates from the 1850s.
 The building was once used as a walker’s bothy and today it has a simple but homely appeal with exposed beams, cream décor and a warming wood burning stove.
 A plaque above the door records its reopening by the late Queen Mother.